gabrielbadarau/cinema-pulse-client/README.md

 # Cinema Pulse Client

-This is a simple React application created to test the cinema-pulse-api from my other repository (especially the authethication system with JWT and HTTP cookies only).
+This is a simple React application created to test the cinema-pulse-api from my other repository (especially the authentication system with JWT and HTTP cookies only).